elenacliu/GraspStudio/README.md

-This is a repository of my implentation of some grasp experiments on Franka Emika Robot.
+This is a repository of my implentation of some real robot grasp experiments on Franka Emika Robot.

 # Some useful functions of `panda-py`